 Getting ThereFrom Rifugio Crête Sèche, follow a faint trail that crosses the scree slopes aiming for snow at the base of the spur.
 Crampons and/or axe may come in handy on this snow slope.
 The start of the route is at the lowest point of the spur.
 It is also possible to reach the start from Bivacco Spataro with a descending traverse to the base of the snow.
 The approach takes between 30 and 60 minutes.

 Route DescriptionThe first six pitches alternate between dihedrals and the crest of the ridge with moderate difficulties (III to IV+).
 The route then moves to the immediate right of the spur and passes a nice slab (V) and then the crux dihedral (V+/A0 or 6b) that puts one on a shoulder below the summit tower (pitches 7-9).
 From the shoulder to the summit it is another three pitches on decreasing difficulties.

 A topo of this route and others in its vicinity can be found here.

-It is possible to rappel from the summit of Punta Jean Charrey following either the route itself or the Brontolo-Balakov further west.
+From Punta Jean Charrey, one can traverse to Vierge de l'Aroletta and descend to the north to Col de l'Aroletta.It is possible to rappel from the summit of Punta Jean Charrey following either the route itself or the Brontolo-Balakov further west.
 We traversed along the ridge with moderate difficulties to reach the summit of Vierge de l'Aroletta.
 From there, we reached, with a few short rappels and some downclimbing, Col del l'Aroletta.
 From the col, the descent is on easy rocks, scree, and snow.

 Essential GearNuts and small to medium cams.
 A 50-meter rope suffices for the ascent.
 Two ropes recommended if you plan to rappel along one of the routes.
 Mountaineering boots and possibly crampons/axe useful for the approach and the descent from Col de l'Aroletta.